How Distance Education Works

 Classes are held September through May.

 At the Jr. High and High-School level, class instruction for English, History, Science, and Math is held Monday – Thursday between the hours of 8:30 am and 1:15 pm MST if watched live.
 Electives are taught on a rotating schedule each semester.
 At the elementary level, class instruction for Reading, Writing, History, Math and Science is held Monday-Thursday between the hours of 8:40 am and 12:45 pm MST if watched live.
 They are available through our secure server at any time for 32 weeks.
 In Jr. High or High-school, you may take any number of classes.
 In elementary, the entire program is done together.
 Academic classes are on a two to six-year rotation depending on the course and the grade.
 Please review the “Course Content” section for further course specifics.
 Fridays are reserved for parent-led activities, homework, elective or proctored classes, and field trips.
-Holidays are one week at Thanksgiving, two weeks at Christmas one week in February for Winter or Disney Break, and one week for Spring Break as well as some Monday holidays.
+Holidays are one week at Thanksgiving, two weeks at Christmas one week in February for Disney Break, and one week in April for Spring Break as well as some Monday holidays.
 Many states allow concurrent enrollment where students attend Liahona and then supplement other classes of their choice from their local public school, BYU Independent Study, or other similar programs.

 There is no difference in the workload or grading for accredited versus non-accredited homework.
 But according to Cognia policy, accredited students at the high-school level must turn all designated homework into the teacher for grading and complete and pass a once-a-semester proctored test in each class.
 Non-accredited students may correct their own assignments or have their parents correct them.
 There is a $20 per class difference in tuition costs due to accreditation fees.

 Every spring all Liahona students, 7th through 11th grade, take the ACT practice test and have access to an ACT instruction course.
 This prepares them to take the official ACT and is one reason our students score significantly higher than their public school counterparts.